developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 	<Preload value="MyModule"/>

 ### PreloadLegacyActiveX
-**Applies to Windows Mobile/CE with the Zebra Webkit only**.
+**Applies only to Windows Mobile/CE with the Zebra Webkit**.
 Determines whether to pre-load the ActiveX object in webkit.
 Use this for backward compatibility with code written in PocketBrowser that used the ActiveXObject.

 **Possible Values**: